 Article and photographs created for first publication on France Revisited.

 Janet Hulstrand is a writer, editor and teacher of writing and literature based in Silver Spring, Maryland.
 She teaches Paris: Literary Adventure each summer in Paris for the Education Abroad program at Queens College, CUNY, and twice a year she offers Writing from the Heart workshops in a village in the Champagne region of France.
 Her 2009 interview with James A. Emanuel appears on her blog Writing from the Heart, Reading for the Road.

-Photographer Sophia Pagan grew up in the inner city streets of New York, where she witnessed and lived through the difficulties of urban culture.
-Through her upbringing she developed an appreciation for things considered to be “outside her reach” and seeks to use that appreciation in her photography as she sets out to capture the fine balance between the modern metropolis and the old world charms of Paris, where she now lives.
+Sophia Pagan is a Paris-based photographer.
+She grew up in the inner city streets of New York, where she witnessed and lived through the difficulties of urban culture.
+Through her upbringing she developed an appreciation for things considered to be “outside her reach” and seeks to use that appreciation in her photography as she sets out to capture the fine balance between the modern metropolis and the old world charms of Paris.
 Examples of her work can be seen on her website.